 I recommend that you check out some of her books, especially Delia's Winter Collection, where this recipe comes from, and How to Cook, which is excellent for accomplished cooks as well as beginners and has a particularly enlightening section on egg cookery.

 Don't let the long list of ingredients and detailed instructions put you off this recipe.
 It's easy to make, and all the work can be done in advance, so it's a perfect dish for company; in fact, it's my favorite dish for company.

 When you make the sauce, you should use a pan that has a lid and is large enough to hold the meatballs in one layer.
 I use a 6-3/4 quart Le Creuset Wide French Oven, which is called a Risotto Pan

 or a 13-inch All Clad Stainless Steel Braiser, which is the same as the All Clad Paella Pan with a domed rather than flat lid.
 (If you get this pan, I recommend you buy the flat lid separately, which makes it very versatile as it can do double duty.)

 When you're choosing between Le Creuset enameled cast iron and All Clad Stainless Tri-ply - both of which are excellent - remember the All Clad Tri-ply Stainless is much lighter to handle.
 Over the long haul, you might consider this an advantage; I do.
 Having said this, I would be hard pressed to give up my Le Creuset French Ovens, which I use all the time.

 Adapted from Delia's Winter Collection by Delia Smith

 Serves 6 (4 with leftovers, which are good)

 Ingredients for the Sauce

-2 green peppers cut into chunks or slices
+2 green peppers cut into chunks

 1 to 2 tablespoons sweet Hungarian paprika (I always use 2)